Vinuthna201/Recipe-Rush-Game/README.md

 Commit your changes and push to your branch.

 Submit a pull request with a detailed description of your changes.

-#License

-This project is licensed under the MIT License.

-#Credits

-Developed by Vinuthna

-Inspired by cooking and puzzle games.

 Enjoy playing Recipe Rush!
 If you have any questions or feedback, feel free to open an issue or reach out.
 Happy cooking!